calphool/M4ToVGA/README.md

 ## Status

+2020, November 26

+Happy Thanksgiving for those in the USA!
+It's not exactly a pleasant one for most folks as the "human-malware" continues to spread and most folks are limiting their get-togethers in one form or another.

+Well, I made some tweaks to the code to deal with the fact that 80-column mode on the TRS-80 Model 4 has a different dot clock than
+64 column mode.
+Without these changes the right side of 80 column mode was chopped off.
+At vertical blank, the code resets the counter it uses to count how many dots there were per horizontal line, which allows the code to switch back and forth between modes.

+There's one remaining issue, which is that since 80 column mode uses the entire screen worth of pixels, when you switch back to
+64 column mode there is sometimes garbage left on the right and left sides of the screen.
+I'll have to work some kind of "one frame of clearing the dual port ram" when a change is detected into the design.

+I also think I'd like to have some way to change the amount that the screen shifts left/right and maybe top/bottom.
+Ideally it would be a potentiometer or rotational encoder, though I'm not sure how you interface either of them to an FPGA and I'd rather not have to introduce an ADC to the design if I can help it.
+Ideally two additional pots/encoders would let you shrink or expand the screen as well, but that will probably have to wait a bit.
+In any event, I'll be digging into how to potentiometers/encoders these into the design shortly.

 2020, November 23

 The current version works, but isn't complete.
 I'll need to design a PCB next and finish its testing to produce a version 1.0.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)